 Found in beans, peas, chickpeas, oat bran, fruits and lentils.
 Soluble fiber stays as a gel inside the digestive system and is thought to reduce cholesterol levels in the blood and delay entry of sugar into the blood stream.

 Folic acid is important at the time of conception and after conception by women and low amounts of folic acid could put the fetus at risk of Neural Tube Defects.

 Super B Complex Tablets

-Pluses are good sources of niacin, thiamin, pantothenic acid and pyridoxine, necessary for healthy brain and nerve cells, for normal functioning of the skin, nerves and digestive system in the chemical reactions of the amino acids and proteins.
+Pulses are good sources of niacin, thiamin, pantothenic acid and pyridoxine, necessary for healthy brain and nerve cells, for normal functioning of the skin, nerves and digestive system in the chemical reactions of the amino acids and proteins.

 Pulses are good sources of vegetable protein which must be combined with a complementary protein to become a complete protein containing the nine essential amino acids.
 Beans and Lentils, when combined with nuts, seeds, rice or grains fulfill the requirement of a complete protein.
 Protein is required by the body for enzymes, antibodies, transport vehicles, cellular pumps, tendons, ligaments, scars, cores of bone and teeth, filaments of hair, materials of nails and more.

-Tidbit About Lentils:
+Tidbit About Lentils

 What occurs is, there is a single enzyme in ginger that attacks both muscle fiber and gelatin.
 This is why ginger is a tenderizer and why it prevents gelatin from setting.
 It was reasonable to think that ginger could have some effect on the proteins in the lentils.
-However, the spinach was a question my cooking expert found a bit perplexing.
-Possibly, she said, some oxalic acid in the spinach reacts with and removes any calcium in the water.
+However, the spinach was a question cooking experts found a bit perplexing.
+Possibly, some oxalic acid in the spinach reacts with and removes any calcium in the water.
 Calcium, like sugar, allows fruits and vegetables to remain firmer when cooking because it prevents the pectin glue between the cells from changing to water-soluble pectin.
 Molasses in Boston Baked Beans contain both calcium and sugar to help them retain their shape even when cooked for days.